jingxuansd/koay-bot/README.md

 ## Usage

-1. Click the Koay Bot icon in your Chrome toolbar
+1. Click the Koay icon in your Chrome toolbar
 2. Configure your settings:
    - Select your preferred AI model (DeepSeek-R1 or ChatGPT)
    - Enter your API key